Arab al-Aramshe: 20th century

-Early settlements in the area and modern day

 Initially, the area was a settlement and later became a permanent village for Israeli members of the Bedouin Arab al-Aramshe tribe following the construction of the access road to Adamit in the late 1950s.
 As reported the authorities expropriated the residents' old homes and relocated them to new houses in the new settlement.
 The transfer of tribe members to the settlement continued throughout the 1960s.
 In 1962, reported that several tribe members were arrested as suspects in espionage.
 Additional arrests were made in 1972.

 In early 1963, Arab al-Aramshe was added to the Sulam Tzur Regional Council, which was a regional council in the Western Galilee, established in 1950 and dissolved in 1982 with the formation of the Mateh Asher Regional Council.
 In October 1963, many of the restrictions of the Military Administration over Arab Israelis were lifted nationwide, but remained in effect in the village, which was considered remote from Arab population centers and therefore required special supervision.

 In 1965, a shepherd named Abed al-Hamid reportedly killed what was believed to be the last leopard in Galilee with his bare hands.
 He died in 1997, and the leopard is said to be on display at the museum in nearby Kibbutz Hanita.

+In the mid-1980s, most residents lived along the border itself.
+For security reasons, Israel decided to move them away.
+Most agreed to relocate, while a few families chose to remain.
+The homes of those who left were demolished to prevent their return.
+Today, the Aramshe quarter is the heart of the village and it contains a school, a clinic, bus stops, and a kiosk that also serves as a bridal salon.
+The road from Aramshe to Jordiyyah takes about ten minutes, winding along the fence with views of southern Lebanon.

 In 1993, the village had about a thousand residents.

+21st century

+In the past, villagers on the Israeli side could speak with and visit relatives in Lebanon.
+But after the withdrawal from Lebanon in 2000, the zone that had allowed this contact disappeared.
+Today, ties between the two sides are maintained mostly by phone and social media.
+In 2006, during the Second Lebanon War, a rocket killed a mother and two daughters from the Juma’a family.
+After that, bomb shelters were built next to most homes.

 On 17 April 2024, as part of Hezbollah's attacks on the north during Gaza war, the village's community center building was hit, wounding 13 IDF soldiers from Etzioni Brigade, two members of the rapid response team, and three civilians.
 The attack was carried out using a combination of anti-tank missiles, rockets, and two suicide drones, with Hezbollah claiming responsibility.
 On April 21, 2024, an IDF spokesman authorized the publication that Major (res.)
 Dor Zimel, deputy commander of the Etzioni Brigade, died of his wounds after being injured as a result of the drone attack on April 17, 2024.